Raihan93-coder/HTB-writeups/fawnbox.md

 - Use nmap to scan the ports of the given taget ip
     ```bash
     sudo nmap -sV -v {target ip}
+    ```
+    - The command -sV is given to get the version of the service thus to find the vulareblity we can exploit
+    - -v command is used to get a verbose output not typically necessary
 - After that found that port 21 is open
 - Entering the system by exploiting the misconfiguration in FTP
 - Using anonymouse ,allows you to enter the system as a legit user without the requirment of password
 - command for entering
     ```bash
      ftp {target ip}
+    ```
 - Enter anonymouse and then any password of your choice which allows you access to FTP shell
 - Then to find the directory and navigate the directory using
     ```bash